selectoplasm/app/README.md

 - `e`: will activate the Elements Context Menu.
 This lets you quickly target an element and create a component (a CSS ruleset) for that element.
 - `c`: Toggles the Component Library window on and off.
 - `s`: Toggles the Stylesheet Library window on and off.
-- `p`: Toggles the Plugin Manager window on and off.
+- `g`: Toggles the Plugin Manager window on and off.

 ### How Selectoplasm Works